800-937-8398 Call us for a free quote Contact us

 Typically, spider eggs are contained in a silken sac, which guards the eggs from predators as well as changing temperatures.
 An egg sac can be larger than the actual spider.
 Spider egg sacs don’t all look alike - they may be flat or round or look like something else, and they can have varied colors such as brown or white.

-The cocoon can be located in the soil, hang in a web, be held to a leaf, or can be found elsewhere.
+The cocoon can be located in the soil, hung in a web, held to a leaf, or found elsewhere.
 Long-bodied female cellar spiders usually transport their egg sacs between their jaws until the eggs hatch.
 Other spiders - like the wolf spider, for instance - also tote their egg sacs.
 Nursery-web spiders carry their egg sacs as well and create a spot for their egg sac to rest when the eggs are close to hatching.
 Spiders that yield multiple cocoons have an inclination to desert them.
+Spiders will also protect their eggs aggressively if needed, striking at predators with their fangs.

 Read about the egg sacs of a couple of spiders below.
-If you are seeing spider egg sacs around your home and have concerns, contact Western Exterminator immediately.
+If you are seeing spider egg sacs around your home and have concerns, contact Western Exterminator.

 Black widow spider eggs

 You may have heard about the symptoms of a black widow spider bite.
 But how much do you know about black widow spider eggs?
-Female black widows put eggs in silk egg sacs that have a diameter of about ⅜ inches to ½ inches.
+Female black widows put eggs in silk egg sacs that have a diameter of about ⅜ to ½ an inch.
 Western black widow spider egg sacs are yellowish in color and are shaped like teardrops.
+But how many eggs do these spiders lay?
 Their sacs typically have about 300 eggs.
+The redback, a close relative of the black widow, produces similar egg sacs.

 Brown widow spider eggs

 Brown widow spiders are grayish-brown or brown in color.
 Their egg sacs are yellow in color, round and have silk spikes, in contrast to western black widow spider egg sacs, which are smooth.
 The spikes give the brown widow spider egg sacs a distinguishable look.
-The brown widow spiders lays about 120 to 150 eggs for each sac.
-It has the ability to create 20 egg sacs during its life.
+The brown widow spider lays about 120 to 150 eggs in each sac.
+It has the ability to create approximately 20 egg sacs during its life.

 Spider eggs hatching